 Happy Canada Day!

-Today I have spent an entire day at Centennial Park helping at Rotary Club of Trenton booth.
-We were selling souvlaki with pop and bag of chips for only $7.
-Great deal if you look around.
-As many of you now, I am a President of the Rotary Club of Trenton for the year 2017-2018.
-It gives me a great pleasure to be involved in our beautiful community.
+Today I have spent an entire day at Centennial Park helping at the Rotary Club of Trenton booth.
+We were selling souvlaki with pop and bags of chips for only $7.
+Great deal if you look around!
+As many of you know, I am a President of the Rotary Club of Trenton for 2017-2018.
+It gives me great pleasure to be involved in our beautiful community.

 But my musings come from a pet’s view of the events.
-After the rain was done, the temperatures have reached above 30 degrees.
-I have seen many pets at the event.
-I would imagine a collie with massive amount of fur was feeling quite uncomfortable.
+After the rain was done, the temperatures reached above 30 degrees.
+I have seen many pets at the event and I would imagine a collie with a massive amount of fur was feeling quite uncomfortable.
 I did have 2 dishes of cold water for pets to enjoy.
-I have also witnessed an English Bulldog barely able to breath due to heat.
-Black Rottweiler pup couldn’t get the water in fast enough, he was so thirsty.
+I have also witnessed an English Bulldog barely able to breathe due to the heat.
+A Black Rottweiler pup couldn’t get the water in fast enough, he was so thirsty!

 And then there are fireworks!!
 The nemesis of many dogs and some cats.

 Here is my solution for pets to happily enjoy Canada Day Celebrations:

 Step 1: All short faced, black and long haired dogs must stay at home!